Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

 ==================

-For our second add-on, we will focus on object instancing -- this is -- to make linked copies of an object in a similar way to what you may have seen with the array modifier.
+For our second add-on, we will focus on object instancing -- this is -- to make linked copies of an object in a similar way to what you may have seen with the Array modifier.

 Write the Script